LS2 MX701 Explorer Carbon Frontier (Titanium/Red) Helmet

 Champion Helmet Top 10 Adventure Helmets of 2024 Review & Road Test Summary

-The LS2 MX701 Explorer Carbon scored near the top in most categories except for ventilation & was the quietest @ 96 db vs the competition that included premium Adventure helmets from AGV, Arai, Bell, Klim, Nolan, Schuberth, Scorpion & Shoei with 5 being more expensive than the LSD & 2 more than double the cost.
+The LS2 MX701 Explorer Carbon scored 3 to 5 stars in all categories except for ventilation & was the quietest @ 96 db vs Adventure helmets from Bell, Nolan, Scorpion, AGV, Shoei, Schuberth, Klim & Arai with 5 being more expensive than the LS2 & 2 at least double the cost...a very good performance by the LS2!
+It will be interesting to see how the newer Airoh Commander 2 Carbon compares, hopefully to be include in their 2025 comparison review.

-A ride review will have to wait until my bike is insured in the spring.
-Initial impressions are of overall premium fit, finish, materials & performance commensurate with more expensive helmets.
-The intermediate or long oval shape provides good fitment & room for the chin, being evenly snug without any pressure points & goes on without folding my ears.
-My head measures 58 cm & usually wear a medium or large depending on manufacturer & model.
+A ride review will have to wait until my bike is insured in the spring & will update the review then.
+Initial impressions are of overall premium fit, finish, materials & performance for this price point & a viable alternative to more expensive helmets.
+The intermediate to long oval shape provides good fitment & additional room for the chin vs some other helmets, being evenly snug without any pressure points & goes on without folding my ears...LS2 used to cite long oval shape on their Explorer website but currently cites intermediate oval, likely to appeal to a broader range of buyers.
+My head measures 58 cm or 22.8" & usually wear a medium or large depending on manufacturer & model.

 Eye Port & Fitment for Glasses

 The eye port, which easily fits goggles, is extremely wide & expansive with outstanding vertical & horizontal sight lines allowing me to see my jacket zipper, pockets & feet when looking down + requires less head rotation during shoulder checks than my Nexx X.Wed2, which has a decently large sized eye port.
-LS2 claims an 'Eye Glass Fit System' but am not really sure what that is...regardless my glasses fit comfortably despite not having cut outs in the side foam & the open interior ear design aids comfort by not pressing foam pads tight against the ear sandwiching the eye glass legs where they fit over the ears.
+LS2 claims an 'Eye Glass Fit System' but am not really sure what that is...regardless my glasses fit comfortably despite not having cut outs in the side foam & the open interior ear area design aids comfort by not pressing foam pads tight against the ear sandwiching the eye glass legs where they fit over the ears, an issue that can quickly become uncomfortable.

 Visor